I just found out that I'm 6 weeks pregnant. Do I need to get the flu vaccine

 or will it affect my pregnancy? – Eliza*

-addition, changes in how the heart and lungs work during pregnancy make it more
+any bug that's going around.
+And changes in how the heart and lungs work during pregnancy

-likely that the flu will develop into a more serious problem, like pneumonia.
+make it more likely that the flu will turn into a more serious problem, like pneumonia.

 Studies have shown that the flu shot is safe during pregnancy.
 The flu vaccine

-also is available as a nasal spray (FluMist®), but it's not recommended
+also is available as a nasal spray, but it's not recommended for

-If you develop flu-like symptoms before or after you've been vaccinated, call your
+If you get flu-like symptoms before or after you've been vaccinated, call your

 doctor right away.
 Pregnant women who catch the flu may need to take antiviral medicine